alexcoder04/arduino-trautonium/README.md

 [Wikipedia](https://en.wikipedia.org/wiki/Trautonium) and
 [doepfer.de](https://doepfer.de/traut/traut_e.htm).

-This repository contains the code for a trautonium we built using an Arduino.
+This is the result of a school group work in which we built a trautonium using an Arduino.

 ---
 *DEUTSCH*